samhattangady/false_gold/notes/false_gold.md

 So the pitch for me is: Make a casual version of a hardcore niche, but strongly link it to a more established genre / well understood target audience.
 So the casual version of Factorio is not an automation game, but a tower defense with automation elements.
-While there are many games like this, I don't believe many of them explicitly pitch this as a solution to the problem as stated by HTMAG.
+This game is trying to build on that thesis.

+## Tools
+The game will be made with ziglang using the [haathi](https://github.com/samhattangady/haathi) engine.

+The game will target the web as a platform.

+Graphics will be made in aseprite.

+Audio will not be a focus for the prototype, so exploration still needs to be done.

 ---

 ## Gameplay

 The game will be a top down 2d game, where you control the player avatar with wasd keys, and mouse.
 Depending on day and night there will be differences in the contextual controls, but to whatever extent possible, the same mechanics will also exist, with different effects.
-Ex. in day time, you can throw materials to move them around, in night time you can throw fireworks to chase away shadows.
+For ex. in day time, if you can throw materials to move them around, in night time you can throw fireworks to chase away shadows.

 ### Day Time - Logistics / Strategy

 The basic concept of day time, is that the player is trying to synthesise gold.
-This involves mining for metals, and going through a number of steps, slowly transforming it into higher and higher levels, until the final gold is reached.
+This involves mining for metals, and going through a number of processing steps, slowly transforming it into higher and higher levels, until the final gold is reached.
 Each level will require multiple items of the previous level.
 So if the chain is lead-copper-iron-aluminium-silver-gold, then copper will need 4 (say) lead, and iron will need 3 (say) copper.
 So eventually gold will required maybe ~1000 lead.

+In day time, the world will be grid based.
+Each structure will occupy a few grid cells.
+Structures will have action slots attached to them, for example to obtain ore, build a mine.
+The mine will have one cell for "action", which in this case would cause a unit of ore to be created on the "pickup" cell.
+So the mine will take up three cells.
+These two actions, mining and lifting ore, will consume energy.

 The idea is that every step in the process - mining, transporting and processing will take a certain amount of energy from the player.
 The automation comes from making the djinn do these tasks instead of the player.
 Each djinn will have a smaller amount of energy per day than the player, but over time, enough djinn means that a large amount of work can be done by them, and new work by the player.
+So overall, energy is a limited resource, and winning the game will require creating enough djinn so that all the required tasks can be completed over the course of a single day.

+Djinns can either be purchased at the start of the day, or by performing the night time defense in specific ways.

+To automate the djinn, the player will create a path that passes through the different action stations, and assign djinn on that path.
+As the djinn pass over the action grid cells, it will perform the actions.
+So for example- a path that goes through the `mine` cell, `pickup` cell and `base` cell will have the djinn do mining, lift the ore, and drop it off at the base.

+Paths cannot interesect with each other, so space will be at a premium, and that is a part of the challenge of setting up the entire automation chain.

 Every night, the alchemy progress is reset.
 So carrying things into the next day is not possible.
 The only way to succeed at the game would be to have enough djinn automating all the tasks so that all the metals are collected and processed over the course of a single day.

 But the progress made each day is not lost.
-All the processing done gives alchemical points, which will allow you to buy things that help at night time.
+All the resource collected will give gems, which will allow you to buy things that help at night time.
+More processed resources give exponentially more gems.

-### Night Time - Action / Tower Defense
+### Night Time - Action / Wave Defense

-The night time is a kind of survivors-lite idea, except that rather than killing the waves, the goal is to chase and trap them.
-Initially, the player has a torch, and runs around the map chasing the shadows that are incoming.
-Over the days, the player gets more powerful tools, like fireworks, "towers" and other tools that can change the routing of the wave ai.

-Every night, the shadows come to attack the base to steal the philosophers stone, and the player has to chase them away / trap.
-The player themself has no concept of health and cannot die.
-The game is lost if all the magic is stolen from the base.
-The shadows can be trapped or be chased away by the player, or the other tools at their disposal.
-The basic idea is that the shadows are scared of light, and thus will run away from the player, and can be "herded" into their traps.

-The shadows will try to carry away the stone, and the player can still try to keep those shadows inside the map till sunrise, in which case the damage will not be taken.
-This gives the player a second chance to prevent the base from taking damage.

-There is some strategy / risk-reward with the way that the player uses their traps.
-If all the shadows are trapped in one trap (or no djinns in one trap), then they get a bonus that will help them in daytime most likely in the form of more djinns to automate.

-Additionally, the player can "summon" djinns in the marketplace, and they will also be on the map, and will be treated by the shadows just like how the stone is, where they will try to pick up the stone and run away.
-This added challenge allows the player to take a risky option that will help them more in daytime.
+The night time is a kind of wave defense idea.
+Enemies (shadows) will spawn within and around the base.
+To get rid of them, the player needs to trap then in a fire trail.
+The player will run around creating a trail of fire behind them.
+The shadows will bounce off this trail.
+If the trail intersects with itself then, at that point, all the things that are enclosed in the shape will be acted upon.

+So if the player encloses only shadows, then they will get destroyed.
+But enclosing more shadows will be more beneficial.
+If a structure (like a mine built in daytime) is enclosed, then it will also get damaged.
+There will also be special night time structures built, that have an effect.
+For example if you build a trap, and enclose the trap structure along with shadows, then those shadows will get trapped and converted into djinn.

+Additionally, there will be some kind of optional ways to destroy the shadows, which will give other benefits, either for night time or day time.
+For example, catch exactly 2 a-type shadows and 1 b-type shadow, and earn 100 gems.

+The shadows themselves just aimlessly bounce around.
+If they hit any structure, then the structure takes damage.
+So when there are more structures tightly packed, then a single shadow can bounce around them and do a lot of damage.
+The shadows do not damage the player.

+The player has a fixed number of loops per night.
+Everytime they enclose, if something is enclosed (including a structure), then that loop is retained.
+Otherwise the loop is wasted.
+If the player runs out of loops, then all the shadows in the scene will home in and attack the base.
+If the base is destroyed, the player loses the game.

 ### Day - Night Interplay